hiphan/weather-bot/README.md

-#Zeus Bot: A simple weather bot for Facebook Messenger#
+## Zeus Bot: A simple weather bot for Facebook Messenger ##

-This is my first Messenger bot created by following Facebook's [Quick Start guide].(https://developers.facebook.com/docs/messenger-platform/getting-started/quick-start).
-The bot is deployed on Heroku and can be found [here](https://weather-bot-messenger.herokuapp.com/).
+This is my first Messenger bot created by following Facebook's [Quick Start guide](https://developers.facebook.com/docs/messenger-platform/getting-started/quick-start).
+Zeus Bot is deployed on Heroku and can be found [here](https://weather-bot-messenger.herokuapp.com/).

 ---